Languages in focus: Basque

 Resources

-With thanks to Matthew Doughty for his valuable contributions.
+With thanks to Victoria Aguirre Aranzabal and Matthew Doughty for their valuable contributions to this article.

 http://www.kondaira.net/eng/Euskara0001.html